guidobouman/panelsnap/README.md

 A jQuery plugin that provides snapping functionality to a set of panels within your interface.

+# Demo
-A lot of improvements can still be made, but the beginning is here.
+A working development version of the code can be seen at [http://dev.guido.vc/]